jkuebart/amd-define/README.md

 The configuration options and their meanings are:

 * `paths`
-  As a first step when finding a dependency, if a prefix of the module id componentns matches a property in this object, it is replaced with the corresponding value.
-For the purpose of prefix detection, the module id is considered to consist of components separated by `/` excluding an optional extension separated by `.`.
+  As a first step when finding a dependency, if a prefix of the module ID components matches a property in this object, it is replaced with the corresponding value.
+For the purpose of prefix detection, the module ID is considered to consist of components separated by `/` excluding an optional extension separated by `.`.